My Relationship Has A Painful Hidden Member

 At 12 years old, I lost my dad.
 I didn’t know how to cope.
 I hardly understood what death really meant, and I definitely didn’t know anything about the stages of grief.
 First, I felt angry — angry that someone had been taken from me.
 Then, I dealt with all the other steps of reconciling the loss of someone so important.

 I only saw a psychologist a few brief times after his death, against my will.
 During my sophomore year in college, I started skipping meals and losing interest in things I usually loved to do.
-I realised I was fading away, so I went to see a counsellor and finally admitted I thought I was depressed.
+I realized I was fading away, so I went to see a counselor and finally admitted I thought I was depressed.

 I rarely cried when I got into these spells.
 I just sank into a deep, depressive mood, and I didn’t want anyone or anything.
 But, at the same time, I did want someone.
 I wanted someone to get me out of that space.
 I wanted someone to save me and talk me out of jumping into that dark abyss.